Demos/ Examples

 Convert STL to VRML

-This function has been implemented to convert STL to VRML to allow the viewing
+This function has been implemented to convert STL to VRML to allow the viewing of the object by VRML-viewers

 and for VRML-processing.